PirminHndlg/FW-Msg/README.md

 Note: Some apps like `TEAM`, `ADMIN`, `BW`, `Ehemalige`, and `survey` don't have dedicated static directories and rely on global static files.

 ## License
-Volunteer.solutions is licensed under the MIT License.
-This means you can do whatever you want with the code as long as you keep the license.
+Volunteer.solutions is licensed under the GNU General Public License v3.0 (GPL v3).
+This is a copyleft license that ensures the software remains free and open source.
+You are free to use, modify, and distribute the code, but any derivative works must also be licensed under GPL v3.
+See the [LICENSE](LICENSE) file for the full license text.

 ## Contact
 For questions or suggestions, you can reach me at [admin@volunteer.solutions](mailto:admin@volunteer.solutions).